AySalem13/Loan-Default-Risk-Analysis-Project/README.md

 **Ruled out:** Loan amount, employment status category, and (independently) interest rate — the latter due to multicollinearity with credit score.

 ## Repo Structure

+## Project Source

+The business scenario and objectives for this project were sourced from [AnalystBuilder](https://www.analystbuilder.com/projects/loan-default-risk-analysis-Vjfdl?tab=overview).